Newborn Mini Session Details

 What is a wrapped pose?

-You’ll see that many newborn sessions include only wrapped poses.
+You’ll see that mini newborn sessions include only wrapped poses.
 But what does that mean?

 There are two types of poses for newborn babies, wrapped and unwrapped.
 The wrapped poses are, of course, wrapped, and the baby is usually placed in a prop or on flat-laid fabric.
 Unwrapped poses, which are not offered in the mini session, take much more time per pose and include poses like froggy, head on hands, and many more.